-Our Rockstar Board President
+Our Board Members

-Our Steadfast VP & Board Secretary
+Our Steadfast VP & Interim Board President

 Andrew Richardson is the Vice President and Board Treasurer for Social Tinkering.
 Having graduated from Castleton University back in 2018, he continues to study along the path of mental health and community building with the hope of achieving clinical licensure in the future.
 It is because of this passion for understanding our minds and human connection patterns that he remains involved with Social Tinkering.